wwivbbs/docs/docs/linux_installation.md

 done
 ```

 This will find all the ps lines that match ./bbs and have "?" in column #7, loop through them and run a kill command on the process id in column #2.
-You can put this in a shell script and schedule it via cron if this is a big issue, otherwise, it's available for occasional cleanup.

 **NOTE:** You may need to change the field value references for your awk command to match your specific ps output.